ShubhamWanne-zz/Learning-CognitiveClass-Kubernetes-Openshift/labs/1a_ContainerRegistry/instructions.md

-# Introduction to Containers, Docker, and IBM Cloud Container Registry
+# IBM Cloud and IBM Cloud Container Registry

 ## Objectives
 In this lab, you will: